No Products in the Cart

 The serendipitous part of this is the computer, printer, ink, and paper are now operating on the correct in-built prrofile and I do not need to continuously change parameters when I start to print.
 I can go with Epson Archival matte in a number of surfaces or treatments and the machines react to each other correctly.

-sure of 25 prints out of the package of 25.
+A Big Box 'O Paper is somewhat expensive, but I can be sure of 25 prints out of the package of 25.
 No weird colours and no dead prints.
 It is the sort of thing that recovers the economics of a job wonderfully well.